CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 status: {}
 ```

 * The `nodeName` ensures that the Pod is scheduled on a specific nod.
 Prior to deploying the Pod, the targed node does not have a `/tmp/data-vol` dir.

-For example `kubectl apply -f storage-pod.yaml`
+* For example `kubectl apply -f storage-pod.yaml` will create a storage pod, and list it with `kubectl -n infra get pod -o wide`

+### Distributed Storage Management System